 CCDR Article – Modelling Scenarios of the Epidemic of COVID-19 in Canada

 The article describes predictive modelling of COVID-19 in general, and efforts within the Public Health Agency of Canada to model the effects of non-pharmaceutical interventions (NPIs) on the transmission of SARS-CoV-2 in the Canadian population to support public health decisions.
 The article describes and uses a deterministic model, developed in Analytica software as the basis to provide a synopsis of results related to various NPIs.
-Finally, hospitalization and death rates are assessed using different scenarios for the total number of people infected with
+Finally, hospitalization and death rates are assessed using different scenarios for the total number of people infected with COVID-19 in Canada.

 Download the full article summary here.